-Business Administration - Certificate (BUAD.CERT)
+Business Management - Certificate (BMGT.CERT)

-The Business Administration Certificate will develop your awareness in all of the functional aspects of the business world.
-You can use your ability to get along with people, develop your leadership potential, and use your oral and written communication skills.
-Jobs may be found in insurance companies, hospitals, health care facilities, educational institutions, transportation/distribution centers, government agencies and manufacturing firms in a variety of departments.
-This program also consists of the foundational courses needed for an associate degree.
+The Business Management Certificate will develop your awareness and hone your skills in many of the functional aspects of the business world.
+People with business and management skills are employed in every industry in the career world.
+Therefore, the focus of this program is on the principles, theories and application of today's business while also concentrating on the legal, management, and human resource components found in today's dynamic, diverse, and global organization.
+Jobs may be found in insurance companies, health care facilities, educational institutions, transportation/distribution centers, government agencies, and manufacturing firms in a variety of departments.
+This certificate may also be used to further a personal business endeavor.
+This program also consists of foundational courses needed for a Business Administration Associate degree.

-Minimum credits: 30 Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15
+Minimum cumulative GPA: 2.0 Minimum grade in all courses: 2.0 Minimum Jackson College credits: 15